Ballard Avenue is full of new patio structures, including this particularly atmospheric (and ventilated) situation at Gracia.

 A flurry of sidewalk tables offer a charming sunny day spot to enjoy some seriously great Thai food.

 A previously under-the-radar Italian cafe on First Avenue is now decidedly on the neighborhood’s radar thanks to a gloriously atmospheric pair of covered and heated patios out front.
 The food’s great too, and Limoncello currently runs a happy hour menu.

-A sort of raised platform along 12th Avenue offers tables with cheerful yellow umbrellas to shield brunchers and mezcal drinkers from direct sun.
+A sort of raised platform along 12th Avenue offers tables and tents to shield brunchers and mezcal drinkers.